The value ring of geometric motivic integration and the Iwahori Hecke algebra of SL_2

 {\bf Acknowledgment} The authors were partially supported by ISF grants \# 244/03 and 1461/05.

 \>{section} \<{section}{The Grothendieck ring of bounded polytopes over an ordered Abelian group} \ssec{The dimension-free part of a graded ring}

-While we are ultimately interested in $\Qq$-algebras, in the interest of simpler proofs we will also use semi-rings for the basic lemmas.
-Elements of the Grothendieck semi-ring are represented by definable sets, and equality corresponds to definable bijections.
+While we are ultimately interested in $\Qq$-algebras, in the interest of simpler proofs we will also use semirings for the basic lemmas.
+Elements of the Grothendieck semiring are represented by definable sets, and equality corresponds to definable bijections.
 For the corresponding ring representing an element $[X]-[Y]$ requires two definable sets, and equality $[X]-[Y] = [X']-[Y']$ invokes a third definable set $Z$ and an isomorphism $X \du Y' \du Z \to X' \du Y \du Z$.
-Thus a canonical isomorphism between semi-rings, when available, is not only stronger but easier to prove than the isomorphism of rings it implies.
+Thus a canonical isomorphism between semirings, when available, is not only stronger but easier to prove than the isomorphism of rings it implies.

+All semigroups in this paper will be commutative, with addition denoted by $+$, and a distinguished element $0$ (perhaps the term {\em commutative monoid} is more standard.)

 Given a graded semiring $R = \oplus_{n \geq 0} R_n$, and an element $a_1 \in R_1$, $R[a_1 \inv]$ is naturally $\Zz$-graded; let $ R^{df}_{a_1} = R[{a_1} \inv]_0$ be the zero'th homogeneous component.
 When $a_1$ is fixed we will just write $R^{df}$.
 We think of the elements of $R^{df}$ as ratios or pure numbers, whereas the elements of $R$ may have ``units''.